VOLTTRON/volttron/docs/source/platform-features/control/platform-commands.rst

           -v, --verbose         list all subsystem rpc methods in addition to the agent's rpc methods.
 If a method is specified, display the doc-string associated with the method.
-          -n N                  show at least N characters of UUID (0 to show all)

 vpkg Commands
 -------------